lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 - It's made of several bricks with mortar joints between them
 - It may have windows or doors

-Like programming objects, walls are useful too, but if we were to use walls instead of bricks as a basic building block for construction, we'd have to tweak their definition a little:
+Like objects in code, walls are useful too, but if we were to use walls instead of bricks as a basic building block for construction, we'd have to tweak their definition a little:

 - It's made of bricks, but it can be just one brick
 - It can have mortar joints, but only if it's made of two or more bricks